vladkens/ecloop/readme.md

 ./ecloop rnd -f data/btc-puzzles-hash -d 128:32
 ```

-This command searches a 32-bit range with 128-bit offset (`-d 128:32`).
+This command searches a 32-bit range with a 128-bit offset (`-d 128:32`).
 It will execute a search with a random base key on each large iteration.
 Bits from `offset` to `offset + size` will be dynamic.
-For example (X is dynamic bits, other bits are randomly generated on large iterations):
+For example:

 ```txt
 iter1: d33abfe4b9152c08 7176d067XXXXXXXX 27d4419e6969a205 4d1deb10e4929621
 iter2: 1b354d3094405c2f bf8f5c15XXXXXXXX 46804248255476e9 800f26edd71ad0d7
 ```

+X represents dynamic bits; other bits are randomly generated during large iterations.

 _Note: You can also combine random search with `-r` param for shorter ranges._

 ### Generating bloom filter

-`cat` reads the list of hex-encoded hash160 values from a file. `-n` specifies the number of entries for the Bloom filter (count of hashes). `-o` defines the output where to write filter (`.blf` extension requried).

-Bloom filter uses p = 0.000001 (1 in 1,000,000 false positive).
-You can adjusting this option by playing with `n`.
-See [Bloom Filter Calculator](https://hur.st/bloomfilter/?n=1024&p=0.000001&m=&k=20).
-List of all addressed can be found [here](https://bitcointalk.org/index.php?topic=5265993.0).

 ```sh
 cat data/btc-puzzles-hash | ./ecloop blf-gen -n 1024 -o /tmp/test.blf
 ```

+- `cat` reads the list of hex-encoded hash160 values from a file.
+- `-n` specifies the number of entries for the Bloom filter (the number of hashes).
+- `-o` defines the output file where the filter will be written (the `.blf` extension is required).

+The Bloom filter uses p = 0.000001 (1 in 1,000,000 false positives).
+You can adjust this option by modifying `n`.
+See the [Bloom Filter Calculator](https://hur.st/bloomfilter/?n=1024&p=0.000001&m=&k=20).
+A list of all addresses can be found [here](https://bitcointalk.org/index.php?topic=5265993.0).

-Then created bloom filter can be used in `ecloop` as filter:
+Created Bloom filter then can be used in `ecloop` as a filter:

 ```sh
 ./ecloop add -f /tmp/test.blf -t 4 -r 8000:ffffff